 Application & Selection Criteria

-- Be advance Master students.
+- Be advanced Master students.
 Doctoral students / candidates, postdoctoral researchers or early career faculty members (up to 5 years past PhD),

 - Commit to participating in the activities and meetings listed above in the announcement text from January to November 2018,